Redwoods Forest: History

 The grove's raised tourist walkway was first ideated by the German engineer Alex Schmid during a visit in 2009.
 It was erected in 2015, when it was blessed by the kaumātua of the Ngāti Whakaue and opened by Mayor Steve Chadwick.

-The grove's original planting consistent of twelve hectares of trees, six of which have survived to the present day.
+The grove's original planting consisted of twelve hectares of trees, six of which have survived to the present day.
 Subsequently, these trees have grown faster than in their native homeland due to the richer, well-drained soil and higher rainfall in the area, reaching over 70 m height only 100 years later.
-The tallest redwood in the forest stands at 75 meters tall.
+The tallest redwood in the forest stands at 75 metres tall.
 Additional seedlings were planted in the area at later dates, including near Lake Rotokākahi.

 Tourism

 The area, also referred to as "Redwood Memorial Grove", is now protected and has become popular for recreational use, containing mountain bike tracks and the Redwoods Treewalk canopy walkway suspended between the trunks of the redwood trees.
-The walkway consists of 23 bridges connecting 22 redwood trees, and is suspended 12 meters above the ground.
+The walkway consists of 23 bridges connecting 22 redwood trees, and is suspended 12 metres above the ground.
 Above the walkway, wooden lantern sculptures are also suspended between the tall tree trunks.
 At night time, these are lit up, and coloured spotlights illuminate some of the forest floor vegetation and tree ferns.

 Ecology

 In addition to redwoods, the forest contains a number of other exotic species introduced during the original forestry experiments.
 The most successful of these is radiata pine, which makes up the majority of the greater Whakarewarewa State Forest.
-The undergrowth consists of a number of fern species, including the silver tree fern; the rough tree fern, which is the most common arboreal fern in the grove; the palm-leaf fern, which is the most common creeping fern; the black tree fern, which grows to be the largest local arboreal fern at 20 meters of maximum height; and a variety of spleenwort species.
+The undergrowth consists of a number of fern species, including the silver tree fern; the rough tree fern, which is the most common arboreal fern in the grove; the palm-leaf fern, which is the most common creeping fern; the black tree fern, which grows to be the largest local arboreal fern at 20 metres of maximum height; and a variety of spleenwort species.
 Other native plants include Pittosporum, Coprosma, native Fuchsia, and mānuka.
 A number of exotic low-growing plants also exist within the park, including foxglove, blackberry, scotch broom and Buddleia.

 The Grove is home to a number of introduced bird species, including the tomtit, chaffinch, waxeye and California quail.
 Native bird species include the New Zealand fantail, tūī, kererū, New Zealand bellbird, and morepork.
 Mammal life consists entirely of introduced exotics, such as rabbits, possums, wallabies, deer and pigs.
 Insect life within the forest includes the dragonfly Uropetala carovei and the clapping cicada.